Michael Fortier: Cabinet minister

 Fortier was appointed to Cabinet as Minister of Public Works on 6 February 2006, the day Stephen Harper's minority government took office.
 In a cabinet reshuffle in June 2008, he shifted to the International Trade portfolio.

 A financier and lawyer from Montreal, he had not been elected as a member of the House of Commons at the time he was appointed, nor was he a member of the Senate.
 Harper announced that Fortier would be appointed to the Senate, but would be expected to step down and run for a seat in the House of Commons at the next election.

 On February 27, 2006, Fortier was formally summoned to the Senate.
-This practice is unusual in modern Canada, but there is precedent for such a practice: in 1979, former Prime Minister Joe Clark appointed Quebec Senator Jacques Flynn Minister of Justice because of his lack of representation in that province.
+This practice is unusual in modern Canada, but there is precedent for such a practice: in 1979, former Prime Minister Joe Clark appointed Quebec Senator Jacques Flynn as Minister of Justice because of his lack of representation in that province.

 In 1972, when Trudeau failed to win a single seat west of Manitoba, he appointed senators to cabinet as well.
 19th century Prime Ministers John Abbott and Mackenzie Bowell served their entire terms in government as Senators.

 Harper intended for Fortier to represent Montreal in Cabinet.
 No Montreal-area riding has elected a Conservative or any member of the party's predecessors—the Progressive Conservatives, the Canadian Alliance and the Reform Party—since 1988.
 Since then, right-of-centre candidates have rarely even competed in Montreal except in landslides.

 As a former member of the Canadian Cabinet, he is a member of the Queen's Privy Council for Canada and thus has the right to the style The Honourable and the post-nominal designation PC for life.
 He is the brother of former Quebec Liberal Party MNA Margaret Delisle.